Everything PR News

 Menopause & The Venture Clinic Takeover of the AI Answer Layer

 The menopause AI answer layer did not exist five years ago.
-Between 2020 and 2025, the category was built — primarily by venture-backed telehealth clinics, not by academic medicine or OBGYN professional associations.
+Between 2020 and 2025, it was built — primarily by venture-backed telehealth clinics, not by academic medicine or OBGYN professional associations.

 The result: Midi Health, Alloy Women's Health, and one OB-GYN with a book dominate the menopause AI answer layer.
 The American College of Obstetricians and Gynecologists appears at Tier 2.
 Academic medical centers appear at Tier 3.
 Pfizer and AbbVie — whose products are the most prescribed — appear rarely in AI answers about menopause care.